 The proxies associated with securities held by the Partnership will be voted in accordance with the best interests of the Limited Partners determined at the time the vote is cast.
 The Manager's proxy voting guidelines set out various considerations that the Manager will address when voting, or refraining from voting, proxies.
 Generally, the Manager will vote with management of an issuer on matters that are routine in nature, such as, electing and fixing number of directors; appointing auditors; and authorizing directors to fix remuneration of auditors.
 All other special or non-routine matters will be addressed on a case-by-case basis in a manner that, in the Manager's view, will maximize the value of the Partnership's investment in the issuer.
 Generally, the Manager will vote against any proposal relating to stock option plans that exceed certain specified thresholds or relate to repricing of options.
 The Manager maintains policies and procedures that are designed to be guidelines for the voting of proxies; however, each vote is ultimately cast on a case-by-case basis, taking into consideration the relevant facts and circumstances at the time of the vote and the Manager retains the discretion to depart from these policies on any particular proxy vote depending upon the relevant facts and circumstances.
-In certain cases, proxy votes may not be cast when the Manager determines that it is not in the best interests of the Limited Partners to vote such proxies.
-In the event a proxy raises a potential material conflict of interest between the interests of the Partnership and the Manager, the conflict will be resolved by the Manager in favour of the Partnership.
+In certain cases, proxy votes may not be cast when the Manager determines that it is not in the best interests of the Partnership and the Manager, the conflict will be resolved by the Manager in favour of the Partnership.